shawnr/practical-javascript/what-is-programming/core-concepts.md

 ## Syntax
 In all programming languages, there is a definition of "[syntax](https://en.wikipedia.org/wiki/Syntax_%28programming_languages%29)".
 The syntax of a language determines the specific way lines of code must be written.
 Many languages require a semicolon (`;`) to end each line.
 Many languages use curly braces (`{` and `}`) to denote the contents of a function or loop.

 Each language has a different syntax, but they all enforce their syntax, often ruthlessly.
 In most programming languages, a "syntax error" will break the entire application.
-This is often a source of frustration for
+This is often a source of frustration for new developers, but over time we get better at parsing our own code and seeing that we have missed a comma (or included an extra comma).
+It often seems frustrating from a human perspective to have a misplaced comma or semicolon break everything in our software (after all, in real life we can usually read past bad punctuation with little impact on our understanding).
+But our computing hardware has no notion of nuance or contextual interpretation (unless we've programmed it that way).
+It's impossible for our programming language interpreter to "figure out" what we meant, and, in the end, we don't want our interpreter to "guess" about too much.
+We want reliable execution of our code that is the same every time.
+That requires us to be as attentive to detail as the machine.

 ## Variables and Data Types